mdacach/deck-of-cards/README.md

 ## Possible Improvements

+### Choose port to run

+Currently, the server always run on port :8080.
+We could add a flag or an environment variable to set which port to run.

 ### Data Persistence

 We store the decks in-memory, through a Map + Mutex.
-This means that if the server shuts down, every thing is lost.
+This means that if the server shuts down, every stored deck is lost.
 We could implement data persistence by using a database.
-A NoSQL database could be a good fit, as we won't need to perform SQL-like queries, and the data does not follow a table-like structure.
+A NoSQL database could be a good fit, as the data is not tabular and we won't need to perform complex queries.

 ### Require authorization for opening decks